Cost of Pressure Washing

 Additional Costs

-Here are some additional costs that may apply if you opt to have other relevant jobs performed at or around the same time as the pressure washing work: *
+Here are some additional costs for common jobs you may decide to have done at the same time as pressure washing:

 - Roof maintenance - £400 to £1,000